siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 ============

 The next tab you can select is the manifest tab.
 This displays the manifest after it has been filtered through to make it more readable.
-More specifically, if the pernode value of the leaf of the Schema is :term:`pernode='never'`, the value of the leaf is the value of the leaf['node']['global']['global']['value'].
+More specifically, if the :term:`pernode` value of the leaf of the Schema is :term:`pernode` is "never", the value of the leaf is the value of the leaf['node']['global']['global']['value'].
 If there is no value for that, then it is the value of the leaf['node']['default']['default']['value'].
-Outside of that, the nodes will be concatenated, or if the step and index is :term:`step='default'` and :term:`index='default'` or :term:`step='global'` and :term:`index='global'`, the node will be :term:`node='default'` or :term:`node='global'`, respectively.
+Outside of that, the nodes will be concatenated, or if the step and index is :term:`default` and :term:`default` or "global" and "global", the node will be :term:`default` or "global", respectively.

 To view the manifest, click the arrow on the dictionary (arrow A).
 The search bars will return partial matches for either the keys (arrow B in image below) or the values (arrow C in image below).
 Press enter to search.
 If you do not want to search, delete any text in the search bars and press enter.